dukebw/Connect_4/src/WINDOWS_README.txt

    http://libsdl.org/download-2.0.php
 4. Unzip the above zip file into some folder (on my computer it's in w:\vs_dev_lib).
+5. Copy SDL2.dll (from the SDL2-devel zip file) into the Connect_4/build
+   directory.
-5. Go through the build.bat file and fix up the library and include paths to match those absolute paths on your system.
+6. Go through the build.bat file and fix up the library and include paths to match those absolute paths on your system.
-6. At the top of graphics.h change #include "SDL2/SDL.h" to just
+7. At the top of graphics.h change #include "SDL2/SDL.h" to just
    #include "SDL.h"
-7. Actually run ..\misc\shell.bat
+8. Actually run ..\misc\shell.bat
-8. Type "build"
+9. Type "build"
-9. phew...
+10. phew...